 Nothing leaves you feeling boxed in on your camping or road trip like a travel trailer that doesn't fit your needs.
-Let us open up your exploring possibilities by explaining the main types of travel trailers and (more importantly) the kinds of travelers each one is right for.
+Let us open up your exploring possibilities by explaining the main types of travel trailers and (more important) the kinds of travelers each one is right for.

 travel trailers vs. RVs